Our opening times are designed around the requirements of our customers, from hardcore wildlife watchers to those who just want to relax.

 There is not enough space here to give Kaeng Krachan NP the write up it deserves.
 Enough to say it is the most popular park in Thailand for nature watchers and wildlife photographers.
 You will need several visits at different times of the year to get a full idea of what the park has to offer.
 See here for more information

 The area around the lodge is famous for the permanent hides the locals have set up in the forest.
 Food to eat and water to drink and bathe in is put down daily and the birds and small mammals come by in their dozens.
 Excellent for getting long views to enjoy their behaviour but most bring a camera and all leave with excellent shots.
-The hides are 200 Baht per person per day and should be booked well in advance.
+We can arrange visits to the hides at 250 Baht per person per day and they can usually booked on arrival at the lodge.

 Just 30 minutes away is a remnant patch of dry dipterocarp forest where diurnal owls, woodpeckers and plenty of other good birds can be found.